 Not all packages follow the domain name convention.
 The structure package, which some of you might have encountered in previous courses, and which we looked at briefly in this class as an example of a good class hierarchy, simply places all of its classes and interfaces into the structure5 package.
-Convention would suggest that the package's fully qualified name should be edu.williams.cs.structure5.
+Given that it's developed in the Computer Science department at Williams College, convention would suggest that the package's fully qualified name should be something like edu.williams.cs.structure5.
 However, as it is intended as an educational package rather than something to be used in production, commercial projects, this is not likely to be problematic.